Tofu Recipes (From Easy Eats To Epic Feasts)

 All About Tofu: What You Need to Know

-We’ve covered some of the best tofu recipes—crispy, savory, and packed with flavor.
+We’ve covered a lot of tofu recipes—crispy, savory, and packed with flavor.
 But behind every great tofu dish is a basic understanding of this versatile ingredient.
 Whether you’re new to cooking with tofu or just looking to step up your game, knowing the different types, how to prepare it, and when pressing matters can make all the difference.
 Let’s break it down.

 What is Tofu?

 Tofu, or bean curd if we’re feeling fancy, is a plant-based protein made from soybeans that’s known for its versatility.
 It’s like a blank canvas—perfect for soaking up flavors, whether you’re frying it until golden or stirring it into soups.
 If you’ve ever had bland tofu, you just haven’t tried it the right way yet.
-The best tofu recipes show how transformative this ingredient can be, turning it into something downright delicious.
+When done right, tofu recipes show just how transformative this ingredient can be, turning it into something downright delicious.

 Types of Tofu